katyspence/120-work/hw-6/readme.md

 I ended up with a piece I like a lot.
 I like the layers the flashing circle can create, and the marching circles that go to their doom (in my mind, at least).
 I feel comfortable with several of the functions and concepts I used, though there are more I want to keep working on.

 #### Future
-I need to start working on understanding more complex expressions, such as PRof. Musik used in his smoth sketch.
+I need to start working on understanding more complex expressions, such as Prof. Musik used in his smoke sketch.
 I think rewatching some videos and finding additional examples will help.

 ![Algorithm Sketch](./Sketch.PNG)